Annapurna North Base Camp Trek - 14 Days

 • Airport Pick up and drop service

-• Standard Hotel in Kathmandu and Pokhara as per itinerary
+• Standard Hotel in Kathmandu and Pokhara as per itinerary with breakfast

 • Permit fees for Annapurna Conservation Area Permit (ACAP) and Trekkers' Information Management System (TIMS) card.